galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 # Introduction
 {:.no_toc}

-Species Distribution Modeling (SDM) can help understand the distribution of a species depending on its environment.
-It can also attempt to quantify the impact of climate change on the species habitat, direct conservation efforts and predict invasive species distributions.
-This is done by associating data of species occurrences (observations) with a set of environmental data (such as temperature and precipitation).
+Species Distribution Modeling (SDM) can help understand a species distribution in relation to its environment.
+It can also attempt to quantify the impact of climate change on the species' habitat, direct conservation efforts and predict invasive species distributions.
+This is acheived by associating species occurrence (observations) data with a set of environmental data (such as temperature and precipitation).

-The goal of this tutorial is to model a theoretical ecological niche and predict species distribution in a future climate scenario by using SDM with the Wallace interactive environment on Galaxy.
-We'll use the data occurrences of US *Chrysemys picta* ([Painted turtle](https://en.wikipedia.org/wiki/Painted_turtle)) from the North America region.
+The goal of this tutorial is to model a theoretical ecological niche and predict species distribution in a future climate scenario by using an SDM with the Wallace interactive environment on Galaxy.
+We'll use the data occurrences of *Chrysemys picta* ([Painted turtle](https://en.wikipedia.org/wiki/Painted_turtle)) in the US mainland North America region.

 > ### Agenda
 >